The making of Chinese rugs dates back as far as the third century B.C,

 The production of rugs in China was majorly disrupted in 1937 when the Japanese invaded parts of China blocking the port of Shanghai.

 China began to rebuild their export of rugs in the early part of the 1960’s but it took almost 10 years for the now loved Chinese Rug to become popular.

 Most rugs that we see in our rug cleaning plant date between 1920- 1940 and after 1970 due to the invasion by the Japanese.

 Here is a fine example of a Fette-le cira 1920 that sold at auction

-After 1920 the thickness of the Chinese rug was thinner and the main colours was Ivory and Navy Blue
+The making of rugs in China.
+After, 1920 the thickness of the Chinese rug was thinner and the main colours was Ivory and Navy Blue.

 Art Deco Chinese Rugs